-At the Oak Bluffs and Chilmark Libraries, we offered film literacy classes for preschool aged children to provide them with experience decoding and interpreting film.
-Children watched short films from around the world and discussed the stories and filmmaking techniques they observed.
-Children explored how the soundtrack & sound effects, and the filmmakers framing choices affected the way they felt about the stories.
+At the Oak Bluffs and Chilmark Libraries, we have offered film literacy classes for preschool-aged children to provide them with experience decoding and interpreting film.
+The children watched short films from around the world and discussed the stories and filmmaking techniques they observed.
+They explored how the soundtrack and sound effects, and the filmmakers' framing choices, affected the way they felt about the stories.
 Hands-on activities helped to crystallize their learning.

-The Martha's Vineyard Film Festival collaborated with ArtFarm Enterprises to create a theater and filmmaking workshop for fourth grade students rooted in their language arts and science curricula.
+The MVFF collaborated with ArtFarm Enterprises to create a theater and filmmaking workshop for fourth grade students that was rooted in their language arts and science curricula.
 Animal adaptations provided the content for a series of short films and a play that explore how animals have adapted to their environments in order to survive.

-Head of School Susan Stevens approached the Martha's Vineyard Film Festival about creating a filmmaking project to explore the issue of bullying.
+The head of the school, Susan Stevens, approached the MVFF about creating a filmmaking project to explore the issue of bullying.
 Working in mixed-age groups, students wrote scripts, recorded dialogue, and used iStopmotion software to create animated short films that explore creating positive school culture.
-Click here to play "Treating Each Other Well", a documentary of the project and culmination of the students' animations.
+Watch "Treating Each Other Well"--a documentary of the project and culmination of the students' animations.